zalenix/portaldocs/portal-sdk/templates/top-extensions-custom-domains.md

 * Corresponding example config settings

-    This example supports a deployment that returns different run-time configuration values for the settings class.
-The value that is returned is dependent on whether the portal was accessed through `portal.azure.com`, `example.microsoft.com`, `fujitsu.portal.azure.com`, or `hostfileoverride.com`.
+    This example is for an extension that supports multiple domains, and selects  functionality  based on its Trusted Authority.
+The deployment returns different run-time configuration values for the settings class, depending on  whether the portal was accessed through `portal.azure.com`, `example.microsoft.com`, `fujitsu.portal.azure.com`, or `hostfileoverride.com`.

     The configuration block is in the following code.

     ```xml
     <add key="Microsoft.MyExtension.Configuration.MyConfiguration.Settings" value="{